Level/subleveldown/README.md

 The optional `options` parameter has the following `subleveldown` specific properties:

 - `separator` _(string, default: `'!'`)_ Character for separating sublevel prefixes from user keys and each other.
 Must sort before characters used in prefixes.
+An error will be thrown if that's not the case.
 - `open` _(function)_ Optional open hook called when the underlying `levelup` instance has been opened.
 The hook receives a callback which must be called to finish opening.

 Any other `options` are passed along to the underlying [`levelup`][levelup] and [`encoding-down`][encoding-down] constructors.
 See their documentation for further details.